 A unique group of performers with intellectual disabilities prepare for their first public performance at the Sydney Opera House.

-Hip Hop artist Cam Lasley performs his music against the backdrop of crime scenes, parking garages and the streets of Portland, Oregon.
+Hip Hop artist Cam Lasley performs against the backdrop of crime scenes, parking garages and the streets of Portland, Oregon.

-The story of world-class weight lifter Jon Shapiro and his childhood sweetheart Holly James, both of whom were born with Down syndrome.
+The story of world-class weight lifter Jon Shapiro and his childhood sweetheart Holly James.

 Follow a team of superheroes as they bring new life into a supermarket on the verge of going out of business.

 Clark is working on a newspaper article when he gets a call from his aunt about strange happenings at The Lake of the Woods.